Gottox/quotefm-node/README.md

 var quotefm = new Quotefm();
 ```

-Afterwards you can use the following methodcalls:
+Afterwards you can use the following method calls:

 ### quotefm.recommendation(id, options, cb)